wwalexander/doddns/doddns-client/README.md

 Usage
 -----

-    doddns-client [domain] [subdomain] [server] [token]
+    doddns-client [domain] [subdomain] [URI] [token]

-doddns-client periodically updates the DNS A record for subdomain.domain using the IP address returned by the named server via HTTP.
+doddns-client periodically updates the DNS A record for subdomain.domain using the IP address returned by the named HTTP/HTTPS URI.
 To authenticate, doddns-client uses the DigitalOcean API token saved at the named path.

-doddns-server provides an implementation of a server that can be used by doddns-client.
+The record is updated to match the TTL of the domain, in order to avoid doing useless DNS updates between TTL timeouts.